Port Douglas - Holidaying with Young Children and Babies

 There are not many holiday destinations that are as perfectly suited as a getaway for a young family with young babies such as Port Douglas in Tropical Far North Queensland, Australia.

 Miles of stroller friendly beach along Four Miles Beach, with waves that are so gentle as to be more like ripples and a host of activities for the young ones and for Mums and Dads.
 It’s safe, the weather is perfect and there is so much to see and do for the whole family.

 Accommodation with Children in Port Douglas

-Children and wildlife experiences in Port Douglas
+Children and Wildlife Experiences in Port Douglas

-There is a place called the Wildlife Habitat in Port Douglas that children will love as the wallabies and the kangaroos can be hand fed by them.
 If you want to keep together as a family at your own pace then renting a car and just exploring as a family is a great way to enjoy your surroundings (forward facing seats for 0-4 yr olds and boosters for 4-7 yr olds, are available for an extra cost from most car hire companies).